project-fika/Fika-Documentation/README.md

 ```
 Keep in mind that stronger hardware is required to maintain a higher update rate and the gain is neglible.

-⚠️ **NOTE**: There are currently inconsistencies with the AI aim when running the dedicated client without graphics.
-If you have a GPU on the machine you are running it from, you could try removing `-nographics` and even `-batchmode` to alleviate the problem.
-We are still investigating if there are workarounds. ⚠️

 ### Client using port forwarding

 1. [Download the latest Fika plugin](https://github.com/project-fika/Fika-Plugin/releases/latest)